William J. Behan: Career

 The Civil War absorbed his years as a young man.
-He enlisted as a sergeant in the Washington Artillery of the Confederate States Army of his native city, although he had been offered a captaincy in the infantry, in order to fight in company with his schoolmates and friends in an outfit composed of young man in New Orleans.
-The battles of Bull Run and Manassas were his introductions to warfare, and the surrender at Appomattox his last one.
+He enlisted as a sergeant in the Washington Artillery of the Confederate States Army of his native city, although he had been offered a captaincy in the infantry, in order to fight in company with his schoolmates and friends in an outfit composed of young men in New Orleans.
+He fought in the battles of Bull Run and Manassas, and was present at the surrender at Appomattox.
 His command was attached to the Army of Northern Virginia under General Robert E. Lee.
-He participated in all the campaigns of Virginia, Maryland, and Pennsylvania, where the fighting was hot.
+He participated in all the campaigns of Virginia, Maryland, and Pennsylvania.
 At the close of the war, Behan was a lieutenant.
 He became a major in the CSA.

-Mustered out, he returned to New Orleans and set himself to work building up his own and the city's fortunes.
+Mustered out, he returned to New Orleans and entered into business.
 His first position was as a clerk.
-He then entered the wholesale grocery business with Herman Zuberbier, under the firm name of Zuberbier & Behan, having bought out the interest of Mr. Schneider in the firm of Schneider & Zuberbier, which had been established about 1845.
+He then entered the wholesale grocery business with Herman Zuberbier, under the firm name of Zuberbier & Behan, after having bought out Zuberbier's previous business partner.
 As the enterprise flourished, the partners organized the Crescent Jute Mills, manufacturing jute bagging.
 Behan retired from these enterprises when his partner died in 1903.
-Meantime, in 1875, they had bought the Alhambra Plantation in Iberville Parish, Louisiana, situated on the Mississippi River, and the Granada Plantation, of which Behan became the sole owner in 1903, disposing of them just previous to World War I. He was one of the best known sugar planters of the South, and his Alhambra plantation was equipped with all the modern improvements known to that industry.
-He was in his active days director of several banks, and president of the Crescent City Railway Company, and vice-president of the New Orleans City and Lake Railway Company.
+In 1875, they had bought the Alhambra Plantation in Iberville Parish, Louisiana, situated on the Mississippi River, and the Granada Plantation, of which Behan became the sole owner in 1903, disposing of them just previous to World War I. He became one of the best known sugar planters of the South.
+He was director of several banks, and president of the Crescent City Railway Company, and vice-president of the New Orleans City and Lake Railway Company.

-During Reconstruction, he endeavored to defend the rights of his fellow-citizens against the inroads of carpetbaggers, and, commissioned general and second in command, he deposed the usurpers in the battle of September 14, 1874, thus bringing to the State a new era of progress.
+During Reconstruction, he endeavored to oppose what he saw as the inroads of carpetbaggers, and, commissioned general and second in command, he participated in the Battle of Liberty Place which attempted but failed to overthrow Louisiana's Republican state government under governor William Pitt Kellogg.
 He was appointed major general of the newly reorganized State National Guard and served from 1874 to 1882.
 Behan headed the implementation of the Crescent City White League.
-This paramilitary group consisted of Confederate veterans who sought to keep Republicans from taking office.
-It was described by many to be the "Military arm of the Democratic Party.
+This white supremacist paramilitary group consisted of Confederate veterans who sought to keep Republicans from taking office.
+It was described by many to be the "military arm of the Democratic Party."